Peano Arithmetic and $\mu$MALL: Terms and formulas

 A formula is \emph{purely positive} (resp., \emph{purely negative}) if every logical connective it contains is positive (resp., negative).
 Taking inspiration from the familiar notion of the arithmetical hierarchy, we define the following collections of formulas.
 The formulas in $\Pos_1$ are the purely positive formulas, and the formulas in $\Neg_1$ are the purely negative formulas.
-More generally, for $n\ge 1$, the $\Neg_{n+1}$-formulas are those negative formulas for which every positive subformula occurrence is a $\Pos_n$-formula.
-Similarly, the $\Pos_{n+1}$-formulas are those positive formulas for which every negative subformula occurrence is a $\Neg_n$-formula.
+More generally, for $n\ge 1$, the $\Neg_{n+1}$-formulas are those negative formulas for which every occurrence of a positive subformula is a $\Pos_n$-formula.
+Similarly, the $\Pos_{n+1}$-formulas are those positive formulas for which every occurrence of a negative subformula is an $\Neg_n$-formula.
 A formula in $\Pos_n$ or in $\Neg_n$ has at most $n-1$ alternations of polarity.
-Clearly, the dual of a $\Pos_n$-formula is a $\Neg_n$-formula, and vice versa.
+Clearly, the dual of a $\Pos_n$-formula is an $\Neg_n$-formula, and vice versa.
 We shall also extend these classifications of formulas to abstractions over terms: thus, we say that the term $\lambda x.
 B$ of type $i\ra o$ is in $\Pos_n$ if $B$ is a $\Pos_n$-formula.

 Note that for all $n\ge 1$, if $B$ is an unpolarized $\Pi_n^0$-formula (in the usual arithmetic hierarchy) then there is a polarized version of $B$ that is $\Neg_n$.
 Similarly, if $B$ is an unpolarized $\Sigma_n^0$-formula then there is a polarized version of $B$ that is $\Pos_n$.